Vultee A-31 Vengeance: Design and development

 France placed an order for 300 V-72s, with deliveries intended to start in October 1940.
 The Battle of France in June 1940 stopped these plans, but at the same time the British Purchasing Commission, impressed by the performance of the German Junkers Ju 87, "Stuka" was shopping for a dive bomber for the Royal Air Force, and as it was the only aircraft available, placed an order for 200 V-72s (named Vengeance by Vultee) on 3 July 1940, with orders for a further 100 being placed in December.
-As Vultee's factory at Downey was already busy building BT-13 Valiant trainers, the aircraft were to be built at the Stinson factory at Nashville and under license by Northrop at Hawthorne, California.
+As Vultee's factory at Downey was already busy building BT-13 Valiant trainers, the aircraft were to be built at the Stinson factory at Nashville and under licence by Northrop at Hawthorne, California.
 (Note: Stinson was by this time owned by Vultee, and the factory was transferred to Vultee.)

 The first prototype V-72 flew from Vultee's factory at Downey, California, on 30 March 1941.
 Additional aircraft were ordered for Britain in June 1941 under the Lend-Lease scheme, with those given the US Army Air Corps name A-31.
-After the U.S. entered the war following the attack on Pearl Harbor, a number of V-72 and A-31 aircraft were repossessed for use by the USAAF.
+After the US entered the war following the attack on Pearl Harbor, a number of V-72 and A-31 aircraft were repossessed for use by the USAAF.
 As the USAAF became interested in dive bombing, it decided to order production of an improved version of the Vengeance, the A-35, for both its own use and for supply to its allies under Lend-Lease.
 It was fitted with a more powerful Wright Twin Cyclone R-2600-19 engine and improved armament.
 As US Army test pilots disliked the poor pilot view resulting from the zero-incidence wing, that was "corrected" in the A-35, giving the plane a better attitude in cruise but lessening its accuracy as a dive bomber.

 When production of the Vengeance was completed in 1944, a total of 1,931 aircraft had been made.
 The majority were produced at the Vultee plant in Nashville, Tennessee.
 Indecision about which aircraft type should replace it in production at the Vultee plant led to several "make-work" contracts for Vengeance aircraft to prevent dispersion of the skilled workforce.
 That resulted in the overproduction of what was considered an obsolete aircraft.